-Alex Stamos is a computer security expert and chief information security officer at Facebook.
+Alex Stamos is a computer security expert and former chief information security officer at Facebook.
 He previously served as chief information security officer at Yahoo! beginning in 2014.
 Before working in the technology industry, Stamos attended the University of California, Berkeley, where he graduated in 2001 with a degree in EECS.
 He went on to co-found iSEC Partners, a security consulting firm, which was purchased in 2010 by the British NCC Group.

 Phil Agcaoili is a Senior Vice President at U.S. Bancorp and the Chief Information Security Officer at Elavon.
 He has been an influential leader in the information security industry for 25 years and has established industry-leading security organizations from startups to the Fortune 25.
 He was previously the CISO at Cox Communications, VeriSign and SecureIT, and led successful global security teams at Dell, Scientific-Atlanta and General Electric.